shrjrd/roblox-procmesh/README.md

 # notes

+This CSG implementation is simple and not fully optimal.
+Expect large triangle counts (especially on complex shapes), and t-junctions

+The CSG operations are designed for closed 3D meshes.
+Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the quad

 The only way to "render" a mesh in Roblox is with WedgeParts, ImageLabels, or EditableMeshes.

 Roblox's :BulkMoveTo() is the best way to position a mesh of WedgeParts, alternatively you can weld all the parts to a base/root part.

-The CSG operations are designed for closed 3D meshes.
-Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the quad

 This is currently in Lua 5.1 without any Luau optimizations, for compatibility in older versions of Roblox pre 2019.

 Main Additions:

+recreating Roblox's CSG out of WedgeParts

 importing / exporting roblox meshes